 Set a timer on your smartphone — or a simple kitchen timer will do — one to two hours before you need to leave for an appointment.
 When you enter appointments (both personal and business) on your smartphone, use the 2-hour and 1-hour reminders.
 If you forget to check your schedule first thing in the morning, you won’t forget appointments you’ve set for later on that day.
 I use the timer on my iPhone to remind me to get ready early so that I’m not scrambling to leave my home in time.

 You know that sinking feeling when you realize a deadline is minutes away and you still haven’t finished the project?
 If you plan ahead, you can do a better job of scheduling your time, and you can avoid missed deadlines.
 In addition, you can keep your stress level under control.
 Keep in mind that projects take twice as much time as you think and sometimes twice as much money.

 Make remembering dates easy.

-Have you ever called someone who thanks you for remembering his or her birthday — that’s not why you called, because you forgot —then you quickly enter the date in your calendar for next year?
-I have, but I’m not going to admit which friend I’ve done that to.
+Have you ever called someone who thanked you for remembering his or her birthday — that’s not why you called, because you forgot —then you quickly entered the date in your calendar for next year?
+I have, but I’m not going to admit which friend I’ve done that too.

 At the beginning of the year, enter birthdays and other special occasions in whatever planning system you use.
 Several greeting card companies, including Blue Mountain, offer free online reminder programs so you can send e-cards at the last minute.

 Whether you have a perfect memory, or a memory as bad as mine, take the strain off your memory whenever you can and use these memory helpers.

 What do you do to remember important dates and projects?